backstreetbrogrammer/35_ParallelStreams/README.md

 When a stream executes in **parallel**, the Java runtime splits the stream into multiple sub-streams.

 There is a **special** bit which is `set` => any `Stream` **terminal** operation triggers all the **intermediate** operations.
-JVM checks for this special bit and if it is set, then it executes all the operations in parallel.
+JVM checks for this special bit, and if it is set, then it executes all the operations in parallel.

 Parallel streams enable us to execute code in parallel on separate cores.
-The final result is the combination of each individual outcome.
+The final result is the combination of each outcome.

 However, the _**order**_ of execution is out of our control.
 It may change every time we run the program.